Martenscode/ExampleSpringBootApplication/README.md

 #
+Spring Boot 2.7.8
+Java 17
+PostgreSQL

 INFORMATION
 1. Change <db_name> in .properties to your db name.
-2. Spring Boot 2.7.8
-3. Java 17
-4. Database: PostgreSQL
-5. Used MyBatis instead of Hibernate
+2. Used MyBatis instead of Hibernate
-6. Swagger documentation at /swagger-ui.html
+3. Swagger documentation at /swagger-ui.html
-7. Has dev/test/unit properties set up
+4. Has dev/test/unit properties set up
-8. You're gonna have to set up logging yourself
+5. You're gonna have to set up logging yourself
-9. Has example Controller, Service and Repository tests
+6. Has example Controller, Service and Repository tests
-10. Health check monitoring at /actuator/health
+7. Health check monitoring at /actuator/health

 #